 |South Korea||Spain||Sweden||United Kingdom|

 IMPORTANT: This information provides guidelines about the visa process.
 Visa regulations often change, and procedures can vary by Consulate and/or Embassy.
 Students should verify the current visa application procedures with the appropriate Consulate or Embassy before initiating the process.
-While every effort is made to ensure these guidelines are updated and as accurate as possible, the Office of Study Abroad and High Point University cannot guarantee that the visa information posted is the most current.
+While every effort is made to ensure these guidelines are updated and as accurate as possible, the Office of Global Education and High Point University cannot guarantee that the visa information posted is the most current.
 The information included only applies to US citizens.